Homotopy morphisms between convolution homotopy Lie algebras: Introduction

 \subsection{Acknowledgments}

 Both authors are extremely thankful to Alexander Berglund and Bruno Vallette for their support and their useful comments.
 The first author is grateful to the University of Stockholm for the hospitality during a short visit, during which the present collaboration was started.
 The authors would also like to thank Philip Hackney for answering some of their questions.
+The first author was a PhD student at Universit\'e Paris 13 at the time of writing, and he was supported by grants from R\'egion Ile-de-France and the grant ANR-14-CE25-0008-01 project SAT.
+Most of this paper was written while the second author was a PhD student at Stockholm University and it was completed while he was a postdoctoral student at Charles University in Prague; the second author also acknowledges the support of the grant GA CR No. P201/12/G028.